OMARI HUTCHINSON ON HIS RISE THROUGH THE RANKS

 Growing up I was a bit of a gamer, but I don’t really play as much anymore.
 I might get one of those built-in console suitcases.
 I enjoyed playing FIFA – obviously pro clubs – Fortnite, and Call of Duty.
 I’d say I’m probably one of the better ones out of my friends at the shooting games.

-Recently, you made the bench for the first team, what have you learned from being in and amongst them?
+Last season, you made the bench for the first team, what have you learned from being in and amongst them?

 The biggest thing I learned from being around the first team, I would say, is that you always have to give 110%.
 You always have to be focused from the moment you step into the building until you leave the building.